Dylalva/Project-CI-CD-Pipeline/docs/Creating-an-Azure-Virtual-Machine.md

+---
+title: Creating an Azure Virtual Machine
+description: Step-by-step guide to set up a CI/CD pipeline for a Flask app using Jenkins and AKS on Azure, including prerequisites and environment setup.
+---
 ## 📖 Project Description

 In this second part of the **Networks Project**, we implement a **CI/CD pipeline** for a **Python (Flask)** web application, fully **containerized** and deployed on **Azure Kubernetes Service (AKS)**.
 The overall flow is: